Nāga: Folklore

-According to Shan folklore of Nánzhào Kingdom (now southern China and Southeast Asia during the 8th and 9th centuries, which was centered on present-day Yúnnán in China), the Nāga inhabited the Ěrhǎi lake and is the creator of the Mekong.
-In China, the Nāga (Chinese: 那伽) is generally more considered to be a dragon.
+According to Shan folklore of Nánzhào Kingdom (now southern China and Southeast Asia during the 8th and 9th centuries, which was centered on present-day Yúnnán in China), the nāga inhabited the Ěrhǎi lake and is the creator of the Mekong.
+In China, the nāga (Chinese: 那伽) is generally more considered to be a dragon.

 Appearance

-Many people, particularly in Isan (the north-eastern region of Thailand), believe that the nagas are responsible for unnatural wave phenomena occurring in the rivers or lakes in the vicinity.
+Many people, particularly in Isan (the north-eastern region of Thailand), believe that the nāgas are responsible for unnatural wave phenomena occurring in the rivers or lakes in the vicinity.
 It is also frequently claimed that the serpent-like demigods are responsible for marks on common objects, such as car hoods or house walls.

-A police office has also claimed to be in contact with the Nāga, although the implications of this contact is not thoroughly explained.
+A police officer has also claimed to be in contact with the nāga, although the implications of this contact is not thoroughly explained.

 In attempts to explain these phenomena, scientists and researchers at the Faculty of Science of Chulalongkorn University have attributed these seemingly preternatural phenomena to standing waves in water, and posit that the existence of the Phaya Nāga is similar to belief in Loch Ness Monster in Scotland or Ogopogo in Canada, and further maintain that the serpent-like tracks of the Phaya Nāga are very possibly forged by humans.

 Malaysia

-In Malay and Orang Asli traditions, the lake Chini, located in Pahang is home to a Nāga called Sri Gumum.
-Depending on legend versions, her predecessor Sri Pahang or her son left the lake and later fought a Nāga called Sri Kemboja.
+In Malay and Orang Asli traditions, the lake Chini, located in Pahang is home to a nāga called Sri Gumum.
+Depending on legend versions, her predecessor Sri Pahang or her son left the lake and later fought a nāga called Sri Kemboja.
 Kemboja is the Malay name for Cambodia.
-Like the Nāga-legends there, there are stories about an ancient empire in lake Chini, although the stories are not linked to the Nāga-legends.
+Like the nāga-legends there, there are stories about an ancient empire in lake Chini, although the stories are not linked to the nāga-legends.

 Philippines

-The indigenous Bakunawa, a serpent-like moon-eating creature in Philippine mythology, was syncretized with the Nāga.
+The indigenous Bakunawa, a serpent-like moon-eating creature in Philippine mythology, was syncretized with the nāga.
 It is believed to be the cause of eclipses, earthquakes, rains, and wind.
 The movements of the bakunawa served as a geomantic calendar system for ancient Filipinos and were part of the shamanistic rituals of the babaylan.
 It is usually depicted with a characteristically looped tail and was variously believed to inhabit either the sea, the sky, or the underworld.

 However, the bakunawa may have also syncretized with the Hindu deities, Rahu and Ketu, the navagraha of eclipses.